bluesky66-dev/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/rules/prepackaged_timelines/README.md

-5. Go to `http://localhost:5601/app/security#/detections/rules` and click on `Install HyperSec prebuild rules`
+5. Go to `http://localhost:5601/app/security#/detections/rules` and click on `Install Elastic prebuild rules`

 or run